220118-UTA-JAVA-GCP-EM/NotesAndDemos/Week2/sql.md

 -   Do not need to be unique, but can be
 -   Can be made up of one or more columns

-There are four types of mutliplicity in relational databases
+There are four types of multiplicity in relational databases

 1. One-to-many: one entry in the first table can be mapped to many entries in the second table
     - The foreign key in the first is allowed to map to multiple entries in the second table